Pipeline

 from videosdk.agents import Pipeline, Agent, AgentSession

-from videosdk.plugins.openai import OpenAIRealtime, OpenAIRealtimeConfig
+from videosdk.agents.plugins import OpenAIRealtime, OpenAIRealtimeConfig

 class MyAgent(Agent):